– Umbrella organization of charcoal burners and tar manufacturers -

 In October 2016 a central archive has been opened in Sosa which collects extensive literature, films and DVD's covering the whole range of themes connected to the European Charcoal Burners Association.

-The implementation of the UNESCO-convention for the worldwide protection of immaterial cultural heritage 2003 has led to the official recognition of our traditional trade in three European countries:
+The implementation of the UNESCO-convention for the worldwide protection of immaterial cultural heritage 2003 has led to the official recognition of our traditional trade in four European countries:

 - 2011 Charcoal burning has been entered in the national list of immaterial heritage in Austria;